4ms/metamodule-docs-website/docs/rack_manual_install.md

 # How to install the VCV Rack plugin manually

-There is normally not any reason to install plugins manually.
+There is normally no reason to install plugins manually.
 However, if you were asked by Support to try a special version, or are beta-testing, then here is the procedure to do a manual installation:

 <div class="grid cards" markdown>

 -  __1. Download the plugin__

-      From the [Downloads](../downloads){ target="blank" } page, click to
+      From the [Downloads](../downloads){ target="_blank" } page, click to
       download the plugin for the type of computer you have.
 If you have a Mac, make sure to download the x64 version for an Intel processor, or the arm64 version for a newer Apple silicon processor.